SoarGroup/SoarGroup.github.io/docs/soar_manual/06_SemanticMemory.md

 specific smem retrievals.
 For efficiency, two limits exist for the amount of spread calculated.
 The `spreading-limit` parameter limits how many LTIs can receive spread from a given spreading source LTI.
 By default, this value is (300).
-Spread is distributed in a magnitude- first manner to all descendants of a source.
-(Without edge-weights, this simplifies to breadth- first.)
+Spread is distributed in a magnitude-first manner to all descendants of a source.
+(Without edge-weights, this simplifies to breadth-first.)
 Once the number of LTIs that have been given spread from a given source reaches the max value indicated by `spreading-limit`, no more is calculated for that source that update cycle, and the next spreading source’s contributions are calculated.
 The